ALL

 Sexual Relationships and Cancer

 What to do: Both partners face each other and lie on their sides.
-One partner puts their leg between their partner’s legs.
+One partner puts their leg between the other’s legs.
 This will give you a lot of skin-to-skin contact.
-It can also allow face-to-face contact, but if you line up your genitals, you and your partner might not be directly face-to-face.
+It can also allow face-to-face contact but if you line up your genitals, you and your partner might not be directly face to face.
 Hold on to each other and create a gentle rocking back and forth.

 Tip: You can also use pillows behind or around you for more support or cushioning if you have aches or pains.